 To make this tutorial easier, I’d suggest that before reading this guide, you do two things.

 First, download and install the trial version of the software I’m using from here.
-I’m using Skylum Luminar for sky replacement, and they have a 30 day trial available for both Windows and Mac.
+I’m using Skylum Luminar for sky replacement.
 If you have the software, you can easily follow my step by step guide to replace the sky in your images as I go.

 Of course, you can follow the tutorial with your own image too, but you might find it easier to start with my tutorial image.
 That way you can follow along and check to make sure the image looks fairly similar to mine at the end.
 Then you should be able to replicate the process with your own photos.